Ngwah Desmond Ngwah Desmond

 No caching strategy

-Each of these can be addressed in a site redesign or audit. - How to Speed Up Your WebsiteBoosting your website’s speed doesn’t require a full rebuild.
+5. How to Speed Up Your WebsiteBoosting your website’s speed doesn’t require a full rebuild.
 Start with these steps:

 Use a performance host: Providers like SiteGround, Cloudways, and Kinsta offer faster load times.